 When sending a cold email significantly influences its open rate, and you’ll generate more conversions when your emails are opened more frequently.
 You can only convert a cold prospect if they open your email.
 Even the best-written email is useless if it isn’t opened.

 Several studies have shown that the open rate varies depending on the day of the week the email is sent.
 It’s also shown that the time of day also influences.

-Generally speaking, emails sent during the working week are opened more frequently than ones sent on the weekend.
+Generally speaking, emails sent during the working week are opened more frequently than those sent on weekends.
 Prospects live their personal lives on Saturday and Sunday and are more inclined to ignore work-related emails sent to them.

 Best Time to Send Cold Emails

 When looking at all the available research, there’s no specific time of day that’s best to send cold emails.
 Instead, general patterns emerge, suggesting larger time windows during the day.